libreswitch/ops/tests/rest/rest_test.md

 ### Description

-- Verify if VLAN was updated unsucessfully.
+- Verify if VLAN was updated unsuccessfully:
     1. Execute the PUT request over "/rest/v1/system/bridges/bridge_normal/vlans/test" with each configuration.
     2. Verify if the HTTP response is `400 BAD REQUEST`.
     3. Verify if the HTTP response is not empty.